Hell in Christianity: Roman Catholicism

-As eternal flames
+As eternal torment

 The Council of Trent taught, in the 5th canon of its 14th session, that damnation is eternal: "...the loss of eternal blessedness, and the eternal damnation which he has incurred..."
 This teaching is based on Jesus' parable of the sheep and the goats: "Depart from me, you accursed, into the eternal fire...And these will go off to eternal punishment,..."

 As self-exclusion or final impenitence

 The Catechism of the Catholic Church defines hell as self-exclusion from Heaven, a freely chosen consequence of final impenitence, i.e., deliberately and willingly refusing to repent of mortal sin at death and accept divine mercy:

 To die in mortal sin without repenting and accepting God's merciful love means remaining separated from him for ever by our own free choice.
 This state of definitive self-exclusion from communion with God and the blessed is called "hell."

 [Perfect] contrition remits venial sins; it also obtains forgiveness of mortal sins if it includes the firm resolution to have recourse to sacramental confession as soon as possible.

 The prisoners of hell are the impenitent, such as Satan; Satan's fall from Heaven is irrevocable because he chooses not to repent.
 No one is predestined to commit sin or to go to hell.
 Catholic doctrine holds that after death, repentance is impossible.